CMSgov/ab2d/README.md

 ## Installing and Using Pre-commit

+Anyone committing to this repo must use the pre-commit hook to lower the likelihood that secrets will be exposed.

 ### Step 1: Install pre-commit

 You can install pre-commit using the MacOS package manager Homebrew: